 Shared Tunnel Selection

-In case of shared tunnel selection, the MDSC needs to check if there is multi-domain path which can support the L2/L3VPN end-to-end TE service requirements (e.g., bandwidth, latency, etc.) using existing intra-domain MPLS-TE tunnels.
+In case of shared tunnel selection, the MDSC needs to check if there is a multi-domain path which can support the L2/L3VPN end-to-end TE service requirements (e.g., bandwidth, latency, etc.) using existing intra-domain MPLS-TE tunnels.

 If such a path is found, the MDSC selects the optimal path from the candidate pool and request each P-PNC to setup the L2/L3VPN service using the selected intra-domain MPLS-TE tunnel, between PE/BR nodes.